urbit/developers.urbit.org/content/blog/engine-pattern.md

 #   The Engine Design Pattern

 TODO some snappy intro
+Although of [long standing](https://github.com/urbit/urbit/commit/4caa90c68fc4aeffa926570bfce301a04bdc1f10) in the kernel, the engine pattern has only gradually come to prominence and interest among Urbit's userspace developers.

 Many applications store their data in `+$map`s.
 The basic engine pattern uses an auxiliary core to manage building state changes.
 By convention, an `++abed` arm provides initialization (if any) and an `++abet` arm finalizes the changes and hands back the mutated state.
 A number of other semi-standard arms are employed to manage particular state changes.
 Core arms are conventionally prefixed with two letters because engine patterns can nest inside of each other.